 What if I am not happy with my verification?

-If you have a concern about our service or you wish to dispute your verification, please contact us at 06 349 0001.
+If you have a concern about our service, have a complaint or compliment, or you wish to dispute your verification, please contact us at 06 349 0001.
 Verification disputes should be made in writing within 15 working days of receiving your verification report.

 What about mobile food shops, stalls and new businesses?